Sodinokibi Ransomware Analysis

 “As we got further into the case, it evolved into a unique mix of both an investigation of an active ransomware attack and an internal investigation of missteps taken by an IT employee.
 It’s one of the more interesting cases I’ve seen recently,” said Brad Roughan.
 Bryan Mermilliod commented, “With both external and internal risks at play, the client was understandably on high alert throughout the restoration process.
 Our ability to detect malicious activity combined with our experience rebuilding and troubleshooting systems after these attacks allowed us to give the client peace of mind as they returned to ‘normal.’”
 As unsettling as it is to be surveilled in a compromising situation, there is a silver lining to this case.

 Thankfully, as evidenced by extended logging in ConnectWise, there was no sign of data exfiltration.
-This threat actor was solely focused on compromise and encryption rather than stealing the client’s data.
+This threat actor was solely focused on compromise and ransoming encrypted files rather than stealing the client’s data.